 Documents to be provided

-From 28 October 2013, the following requirements must be met when appointing a paid strata manager, or renewing or extending a contract with a paid strata manager.
+The following requirements must be met when appointing a paid strata manager, or renewing or extending a contract with a paid strata manager.

 At least five clear days before the date of the meeting at which the corporation is to consider whether or not to enter into a contract with a strata manager, the strata manager must make available for inspection by unit holders [s 27B(8)]: